 The base is fire brick trivet.
 You can use your jeweler’s saw to cut these shapes, then a half round hand file to make a grove to place the cloisonne jewel on.
 The sides are supported and the back is not touching the enameling trivet.
 This way the counter-enamel that is required in this cloisonne jewel is just as pretty as the front.
 I have a fire cloth lying between the brick and the enamel so I will not have any of the firebrick dust in the enamel back.

 This week as I was enameling cufflinks and needed a way to fire both sides at once and not have the enamel touching anything the high temp wire came in handy again.
 This enameling trivet allowed me to achieve just what I needed.

 Enameling trivets can also be a challenge when enameling in a trinket kiln.
 I see enameling artist searching the internet for a trivet to fit.
 The first image is a one inch square of stainless steel, with the corners bent up.
 Using a pair of needle nose pliers you can easily place this trivet in and out of a trinket kiln.

-The next small simple trivet is made from the Heat Tempered Wire you can order and bend to your needs.
+The next small simple trivet is made from the Heat Tempered Wire you can bend to your needs.
 This fits easily into the trinket kiln and the trivet will not disturb any of the enameling surfaces.